samvera-labs/geomash/README.md

     Bing API key: http://www.bingmapsportal.com
     (NOTE: Only semi-reliable as a geographic source.
 Recommended to skip this as well).

-You will need to use the "geomash.yml.sample" file in the test/dummy/config folder as "geomash.yml" in whatever application you plan to use this gem in.
-If you have directly checked out this repository, you will need to rename "geomash.yml.sample" in that test/dummy/config folder to that "geomash.yml" and fill in the values you have.
+You will need to use the "geomash.yml.sample" file in the `config` folder as "geomash.yml" in whatever application you plan to use this gem in.
+If you have directly checked out this repository, you will need to rename "geomash.yml.sample" in that `config` folder to that "geomash.yml" and fill in the values you have.
 Then using "rake" in the root of the checkout out directly will run unit tests.

 ## Usage